jamesmf/mtg_data_analysis/README.md

 The 17Lands platform is great for improving your play, but the claim that the win rate observed in the data was because the average 17Lands user was better than average didn't seem like it was the full story.
 At the top levels of play this might hold true, but decent matchmaking should then theoretically just pair 17Lands player with higher-quality opponents.

 If we instead think about the nature of the draft, the way we observe the data should naturally tilt towards seeing more wins than losses.
 Higher variance among decks will make this more pronounced.
 Imagine the most extreme case, with two 17Lands players `A` and `B` playing two non-17Lands opponents `C` and `D`.
 Player `A` always beats `C` and Player `B` always loses to `D`.
-After one iteration, in our observed dataset we'll see 7 wins and 3 losses, or a win rate of `0.70`.
+After one iteration, in our observed dataset we'll see 7 wins from player `A` and 3 losses from player `B`, or a win rate of `0.70`.
 That is the case with maximum variance - one deck had a win rate of `1.0` and the other `0.0` and we had nothing in between.
 In reality decks will have many different win rates between `0.0` and `1.0`.
 For the following analysis, we can make the  assumption that a deck's win likelihood going into a draft is normally distributed around some mean.

 We can then simulate drafts by generating random deck win likelihoods and the resultant number of wins/losses.
 For each mean and standard deviation of this `deck_win_likelihood` distribution, we can get an observed win rate.
 We're looking to compare that to the observed win likelihood in our real 17Lands dataset to get an idea of how much above `0.50` the decks a 17Lands user tend to be.
 Note that the assumption that a deck's win likelihood is constant through a draft is not a strong one, since presumably ranking up along the way changes your opponent pool.